 Cherish Freedom?
 Discover Why an Estate Plan is Your Personal Declaration of Independence

 As you celebrate the Fourth of July and all it symbolizes—freedom, independence, and the pursuit of happiness—take pride in the ultimate American liberty: the right to decide your own affairs, even after death or during incapacity.
-An estate plan, particularly a Life & Legacy Plan, embodies this liberty.
+An estate plan, created in a Planning Session, embodies this liberty.
 Think of it as your personal Declaration of Independence.
 I know it sounds unconventional, but how exactly does an estate plan offer you freedom?

-Here’s how: Crafting a Life & Legacy Plan, a distinctive estate planning process I employ in my firm, preserves your self-determination, shields your family, enhances your wealth, and defines your legacy according to your wishes.
-Much like the Founding Fathers asserted their independence from the British crown over two centuries ago, your Life & Legacy Plan asserts your autonomy from the courts, state laws, and conflicting opinions that could compromise your final intentions.
+Here’s how: Setting up a Planning Session, a distinctive estate planning process I employ in my firm, preserves your self-determination, shields your family, enhances your wealth, and defines your legacy according to your wishes.
+Much like the Founding Fathers asserted their independence from the British crown over two centuries ago, your Planning Session asserts your autonomy from the courts, state laws, and conflicting opinions that could compromise your final intentions.
 Read on to discover how.

 You Have a Plan: But It Might Not Be the One You Desire